simonmichael/hledger/hledger/hledger.m4.md

 With `-X COMM`, the valuation commodity is COMM, and hledger tries to convert all amounts to COMM.

-With `-V`, hledger picks a valuation commodity automatically.
+With `-V` (and `--value` with COMM unspecified), hledger picks a valuation commodity automatically.
 Typically your P declarations reference a single base currency, and -V will use that.

 In more detail: for each source commodity A, it chooses a valuation commodity B based on, in this order of preference: